 The focus of this class will be those current events that are changing our social, political, and economic life.
 The course will also cover events that shape our world today.
 Students will, along with the teacher, provide worthwhile topics for class discussion.
 Daily news sources, such as newspapers, television news shows, radio, magazines, and the Internet will be used in this class.
 The class will progress from basic to intermediate, and finally advanced skills in current events studies.
 The class will conclude with topic specific units.
+This course is offered in English as well as through the Dual Language (Spanish) program.
 (04064A000) (SOC000)